YeWenjia/thesis-artifact/chapter4/README.md

-# Type-Directed Operational Semantics for Gradual Typing (artifact)

 ## Abstract

-This artifact contains the Coq formulation of \B, \Bg, \Bgl and \E calculus associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
+This artifact contains the Coq formulation of \E calculus.
 This document explains how to run the Coq formulations and Coq files briefly.